Mayank2602/ecom/README.md

 ## License

-The MIT License
+The NVV License

-Copyright (c) 2020 Traversy Media https://traversymedia.com
+Copyright (c) 2022 NVV

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal